JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 other platforms yet.
 For instance, resource handling is Android-specific, so you would need to migrate to the Compose Multiplatform resource library or use a community solution.
-The Android [Navigation library](https://developer.android.com/jetpack/androidx/releases/navigation) is also Android-specific, but there are many community alternatives available.
-For more information, see the current [list of Android-only API](compose-android-only-components.md).
+The Android [Navigation library](https://developer.android.com/jetpack/androidx/releases/navigation) is also Android-specific, but there are [community alternatives](compose-navigation-routing.md) available.
+For more information on components available only for Android, see the current [list of Android-only API](compose-android-only-components.md).

 You need to [migrate the business logic to Kotlin Multiplatform](multiplatform-integrate-in-existing-app.md).
 When you